 Latvia had been part of the Russian Empire until the country declared independence on 18 November 1918.
 The secret additional protocol to the Molotov-Ribbentrop Pact of August 1939 assigned Latvia to the Soviet sphere of interest, and in June 1940, the Red Army entered Latvian territory.
 One month later, Latvia was proclaimed a Soviet Republic.
 By 10 July 1941, weeks after the German attack on the USSR, all of Latvia was under German occupation.
 Latvia was subjected to a German civilian administration as Generalbezirk Lettland of the Reichskommissariat Ostland.
-The Red Army began re-conquering Latvia in the summer of 1944, and reached the country’s capital.
-Riga, in October 1944.
+The Red Army began re-conquering Latvia in the summer of 1944, and reached the country’s capital, Riga, in October 1944.
 The westernmost parts of Latvia were reclaimed by the Soviet Union only in May 1945.
 Latvia’s independence was restored on 4 May 1990.

 EHRI Research (Summary)

 EHRI has identified six archival institutions in Latvia, all of them concentrated in Riga.
 A full list can be found in the extensive report.
-While all of them store Holocaust-related collections, a local team of export was able to provide EHRI with tailor-made collection descriptions for the important Holocaust-related holdings of the State Historical Archives of Latvia, the State Archives of Latvia and the Latvia State Archive of Audiovisual Documents.
+While all of them store Holocaust-related collections, a local team of experts was able to provide EHRI with a tailor-made collection descriptions for the important Holocaust-related holdings of the State Historical Archives of Latvia, the State Archives of Latvia and the Latvia State Archive of Audiovisual Documents.

 EHRI Research (Extensive)